Skip to main content

 Brett told me as I handed him a couple burritos.
 “We didn’t know they were coming.
 I was away and they took my dog.”

-My thoughts turned to those well known words from the Nativity in the Gospel of Luke, “She wrapped him in cloths and placed him in a manger, because there was no guest room available for them at the inn.”
+My thoughts turned to those well-known words from the Nativity in the Gospel of Luke, “She wrapped him in cloths and placed him in a manger, because there was no guest room available for them at the inn.”

 Not only are there no guest rooms for Brett and our other unhoused friends, even the doors of long vacant buildings are barred to them just as we enter the cold season, the Christmas holiday season.

-The Magi brought gifts of gold, frankincense, and mirth when they stumbled into that humble Bethlehem stable that first Christmas.
+The Magi brought gifts of gold, frankincense, and myrrh when they stumbled into that humble Bethlehem stable that first Christmas.
 Burritos, blankets, and bottled water were all I had to share with Brett as we stood outside his tarp draped shack down by the riverfront.

 It breaks our hearts when we can’t do more for Brett or the dozens of other people living on the street who have come to rely on us for a friendly face and a hot meal.
 We pray for strength and wisdom that one day we will be able to do more, not just “the Catholic Workers” but all of us.